Local geometry of random geodesics on negatively curved surfaces: Main Results: Intersection Statistics of Random Geodesics

 \end{definition}

+That is, we consider the line through the origin of angle $\Theta_n$ to the horizontal, and $L_n$ is the line orthogonal to this line passing through it at distance $R_n$ from the origin.
 Observe that the mapping \eqref{eq:point-to-line-mapping} of points $(r,\theta)$ to lines is a bijection from the strip $\zz{R}\times [0,\pi )$ to the space of all lines in $\zz{R}^{2}$.
 For any convex region $\Omega \subset \zz{R}^{2}$, call the restriction to $\Omega$ of a Poisson line process a Poisson line process in $\Omega$.
 It is not difficult to show (see Lemma~\ref{lemma:local-sparsity} below) that, with probability one, if $\Omega$ is a bounded domain with piecewise smooth boundary then the Poisson line process in $\Omega$ will consist of only finitely many line segments, and that at most two line segments will intersect at any point of $\Omega$.
 For any realization of the process, the line segments will uniquely determine (and be determined by) their intersection points with $\partial \Omega$, grouped in (unordered) pairs.